qtproject/pyside-pyside-setup/sources/pyside6/tests/manually/freethreading/README.md

 `subtype_clear()` handing on to ours.
 See "The instance dictionary is published once" in the free-threading notes.

-### mi-pointer - an equivalence, and no proof row

-A lease asked for a base type computes that base's pointer itself: the multiple-inheritance slot, then the special cast.
-Single inheritance never reaches either. `sample.MDerived1` has two C++ bases and a cast function, and the test converts and calls it as each base.

-There is no `proof-*` row.
-Clearing `LeaseSnapshot` puts back `Conversions::cppPointer()`, the function this arithmetic has to reproduce, so both must answer the same.
-The row guards the arithmetic against drift; it is not a measure.

-### signal-type-collectable - a guard, no proof row

-A signal instance remembers the type of its source, and a signal instance is not tracked by the collector.
-A class that keeps one of its own bound signals, `Holder.saved = Holder().fired`, is then a cycle whose last edge, signal to class, only the record knows about: held strongly, the class is never freed.
-The test drops the class, collects, and expects its weak reference dead.
-A strong reference fails it; so does nothing on a build with a GIL, where the pointer is raw.
-There is no `proof-*` row: a reference is not a bit that can be cleared.

-The use-after-free the weak reference also closes has no test here.
-Every read of the type sits behind a check that the source is alive, so one thread cannot reach a dead type; the race is between that check and the read, and there is no failpoint in that gap.
-See "A signal instance remembers its type weakly" in the free-threading notes.

-### capsule-method-owns-instance, capsule-access-no-leak - guards, no proof row

-G80: a QtRemoteObjects source keeps a bound slot, `method = source.reset`, and drops the object.
-The first test expects the object alive under the method and gone with it, then keeps the method in the instance dictionary and expects the cycle collected, then assigns `method.__module__` and expects the object still alive.
-The second checks a slot, two properties and a POD field once, then reads and sets them 10000 times each and expects less than 50 kB left in `tracemalloc`.

-Without the fix the first test finds the object freed and the second 80 bytes per slot access.
-A capsule that holds the instance fails the cycle, a function that holds it as `__module__` the assignment.
-Both skip on a build with a GIL, which keeps the old code, and on a build without QtRemoteObjects.
-See "A capsule method owns its instance" in the free-threading notes.

-### source-property-copy, proof-source-property-copy

-G84: a QtRemoteObjects source's getter parks at `source-property-after-read`, the value read but not yet converted, and the main thread sets the property.
-The getter must return the value it read.
-The test sets the property once first, so the instance's list no longer shares its data with the type's and the setter writes into the element the getter reads. `proof-source-property-copy` clears `SourcePropertyCopy` and expects the getter to return the later value.
-Skips on a build with a GIL and on one without QtRemoteObjects.
-See "A source's property is read as a copy" in the free-threading notes.

-### source-property-missing - a guard, no proof row

-G85: a source whose `__PROPERTIES__` was deleted, or replaced by an integer, is read and set.
-Both must raise `RuntimeError`; before the fix they locked or dereferenced a null list.
-It runs in a child process, since a regression crashes.
-Skips like the one above.
-See "A source's property is read as a copy" in the free-threading notes.

-### lease-snapshot, proof-lease-snapshot

-B5-1: C++ deletes an object while a lease on it is out, and `Object::destroy()` detaches the pointer array without consulting `activeCalls`.
-The lease cannot defer that, but its holder must not read the array a second time.

-`Shiboken.VoidPtr(obj)` takes a lease, parks at `lease-after-acquire` and copies the pointer out; the parent's `killChild()` runs in between.
-The test expects the address the lease validated.

-`proof-lease-snapshot` clears `LeaseSnapshot` and expects zero: the holder reads the detached array again.
-The re-read tests for null, so the window shows as a value rather than a crash.

-### leased-receiver, proof-leased-receiver

-The same window for the receiver of a generated call. `hash()` on `sample.ObjectType` returns the receiver pointer without dereferencing it, so the test can report the pointer of an object that is already gone without touching freed memory.
-It expects the address the lease validated;
-`proof-leased-receiver` clears `LeaseSnapshot` and expects the null that `Conversions::cppPointer()` reads.

-### metatype-subclass, proof-metatype-subclass

-A class with a metaclass derived from the binding's, as in `class Meta(type(QObject), ABCMeta)`.
-The test needs two answers: reaching `lease-after-acquire` shows that a lease was taken at all, and the address from `Shiboken.VoidPtr()` shows it is the right one.
-`proof-metatype-subclass` clears `MetatypeSubclassLease`; the object then takes no lease and never reaches the failpoint.

-The object is kept alive until the process ends.
-Destroying a wrapper type with its own metaclass crashes the interpreter, with a GIL and with every bit cleared - a separate defect that would otherwise end the run before it reports.

 ### claim-moves-out, proof-claim-ancestry

 B6-1: a child that leaves a claimed parent leaves the claim behind.